Mobile menu

 8. Donate to Beyond Celiac.

-10. Host a gluten-free party.
+9. Host a gluten-free party.
 Food can be delicious AND gluten-free!
-Prove it to your friends or family by creating a totally gluten-free spread for everyone to enjoy.
+Invite your friends or family to enjoy a totally gluten-free spread for everyone to enjoy.
 This is also a good opportunity for them to learn more about the diet or CD.

 A photo of Niagara falls lit up green for Celiac Awareness Day.